-where $M^S$ is nominal money supply, P is the price level and L is a real money demand function from the private sector.
-It typically depends positively on a measure of economic activity Y and negatively on the opportunity cost of holding money $i-i^m$ , where $i^m$ is the interest on money and i is the alternative interest rate, typically government bonds.
+where M^S is nominal money supply, P is the price level and L is a real money demand function from the private sector.
+It typically depends positively on a measure of economic activity Y and negatively on the opportunity cost of holding money $i-i^m$, where i^m is the interest on money and i is the alternative interest rate, typically government bonds.
 The variable c represents other factors like financial technology.
-If we assume that prices are rigid in the short run, an increase in $M^S$ is only possible if Y increases or if i decreases.
-Since banks cannot directly influence Y and i, any increase in $M^S$ in the short run cannot be directly determined by banks.
-However, there is one case where money demand is elastic.
-This the case of a liquidity trap we are seller were to keep the funds on her checking account, money supply would increase (as without sovereign money).
-But if the central bank wanted to keep money constant, how would it operate?
+If we assume that prices are rigid in the short run, an increase in M^S is only possible if Y increases or if i decreases.
+Since banks cannot directly influence Y and i, any increase in M^S in the short run cannot be directly determined by banks.9 However, there is one case where money demand is elastic.
+This the case of a liquidity trap we are currently in.
+In that case equation (1) does not apply as the private sector is indifferent between money and alternative assets.